willdiep/parkingrabbit-backend/README.md

 ### [Visit the live site](https://www.parkingrabbit.me/)

-**Demo Login Credentials:**
-Email: demo@demo.com
-Password: demo
+ParkingRabbit is an e-parking service that allows users to book parking spaces in San Francisco before reaching their destinations.
+It is a single-page full-stack web app built using React on the front-end and Ruby on Rails with a PostgresSQL database on the back-end.

+This is a two-week MVP capstone project at Flatiron School

 ### [ ] [ParkingRabbit Front-end Repo](https://github.com/willdiep/parkingrabbit-frontend)

 ### [x] [ParkingRabbit Back-end Repo](https://github.com/willdiep/parkingrabbit-backend)

-ParkingRabbit is an e-parking service that allows users to book parking spaces in San Francisco before reaching their destinations.
-It is a single-page full-stack web app built using React on the front-end and Ruby on Rails with a PostgresSQl database on the back-end.

-This is a two-week MVP capstone project at Flatiron School

 ![Splash Page](./readme/splash-page.png)